kkruecke/cplus-documentation/notes/tree23.rst

        Thus, for example, in code like that below, which converts the descent branches contained in the stack<int> named child_indecies into a deque<int> named branches, branches can be used to duplicate the exact descent branches taken from the root to the leaf where the insertion of new_key should begin:

-           // convert stack to deque
+           // Convert stack to deque
            deque<int> branches;

            while (!child_indecies.empty()) {

                   branches.push_back(stk.top());
                   child_indecies.pop();
            }